Introduction to the Shell and Command Line on Oracle Linux

 ls –ld test

-18. Using the chmod command and symbolic mode, add write (w) permission for the group permission set to the motd file.
+18. Using symbolic mode, add write (w) permission for the group permission set to the motd file.

 chmod g+w temp3/perm/motd